 To be eligible for any kind of financial aid, including federal, state, and institutional grants and loans, you will need to submit your Free Application for Federal Student Aid (FAFSA).
 The FAFSA determines your family’s expected family contribution (EFC) and then subtracts it from the total cost of attendance (COA) at your chosen school to decide how much and what type of financial aid you will need.

 Depending on your financial need, you can qualify for federal Pell Grants or the Federal Supplemental Educational Opportunity Grant (FSEOG).
 Your financial aid package can also include federal work-study options or federal student loans.
 There are two main types of federal student loans: subsidized and unsubsidized.
+Here are examples of federal student loans that can be used for higher education in Alaska:

 The Alaska Commission on Postsecondary Education (ACPE) offers grants, scholarships, and loans to Alaska residents pursuing higher education in the state, as well as exchange programs and options for residents to attend eligible out-of-state schools for specific educational programs.